hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 | `schemaURL`         | string      | **Optional** points to computer-readable schema for the additional metadata|
 | `aboutURL`          | string      | **Optional** points to human-readable explanation for the metadata |

-The `name` is appropriate if the additional metadata follows a known standard that people know about.
-One of `content` or `contentURL` must be present.
-The `content` can be a string version of the actual metadata or a JSON object tree.
-If there is a schema reference embedded in the metadata (easy to do with XML and JSON), clients can figure that out, but if no internal schema is in the metadata, then the `schemaURL` can point to an external schema.
-The `aboutURL` is for humans to learn about the given type of additional metadata.
+The `name` is the common name of a standard.
+For Heliophysics, we recommend `CF`, `FITS`, `ISTP`, `IVOA`, and `SPASE`.
+Other fields beyond Heliophysics will likely use conventional metadata names; these can be added to this list of recommended names if requested.

-For the `name`, please use these if appropriate `CF`, `FITS`, `ISTP`, `SPASE`.
-Other fields beyond Heliophysics will likely have their metadata names, which could be listed here if requested.
+One of `content` or `contentURL` must be present. `content` can be a string representation of the actual metadata or a JSON object.
+Ideally, a schema reference is embedded in the metadata string or JSON.
+If not, `schemaURL` can point to a machine-readable schema. `aboutURL` should be used to point to a general description of the schema.

 **Example**